I love the flavour of Anzac biscuits, here all I have done is make one big biscuit! A slice that is absolutely delicious called my Anzac Slice

 I had so much fun creating and planning this recipe, it seems like the time is just flying since this time last year.
 Most families have a favourite ANZAC biscuit recipe, we certainly do and the one I use creates a gorgeous crunchy cookie with a chewy inside, the perfect accompaniment for a cuppa.

-This time I took my recipe and created this stunning slice, it really takes all the flavours from ANZAC biscuits and enhances them with a gorgeous looking final product that is soft and chewy and absolutely delicious.
+This time I took my recipe and created this stunning slice, a gorgeous looking final product that is soft and chewy and absolutely delicious.
 Also my kids love this time of year as I tend to buy a new tin of Chelsea Golden Syrup so their porridge becomes the best meal of the day again!

 No ANZAC day would be complete with out a little history.
 As you may know ANZAC Day celebrates the Australian New Zealand Army Corps and their service in World War 1.
 We remember our soldiers who served each year on April 25th with a public holiday and commemorative services held across both countries with the red poppy being the symbol of this day of remembrance.